 Chris Ferguson is an American professional poker player.
-He was born on April 11th, 1963, in Los Angeles, CA. He won the biggest tournament in the world of poker, the WSOP Main Event in 2000.
+He was born on April 11th, 1963, in Los Angeles, CA. He won the biggest tournament in the world of poker, the WSOP Main Event, in 2000.
 He also won the NBC Heads-Up Championship in 2008.
-He has 5 WSOP bracelets.
+He has 5 WSOP gold bracelets.

 However, all of his success at the poker table is overshadowed by the illegal fund mismanagement he and his partners were doing while he was running the late online poker room Full Tilt.
-Due to his actions, many online poker rooms were shut down and player funds were frozen.
-It took years to compensate many of the affected players, while others haven’t received their money to date.
+Due to his actions, his online poker room was shut down and player funds were frozen.
+It took PokerStars to step in, as well as multiple years to compensate many of the affected players, while others haven’t received their money to date.
 Ferguson became one of the most hated figures in poker – the nickname he got after his appearance, “Jesus”, turned into “Judas”.
 When he won the Player of the Year award at the 2017 WSOP, a big part of the poker community was very upset.

 – Key Career Dates –